MicrosoftDocs/nav-content/dynamics-nav-app/receivables-how-reconcile-payments-auto-application.md

 A payment reconciliation journal is related to one bank account in [!INCLUDE[d365fin](includes/d365fin_md.md)] that reflects the online bank account where the payment transactions are recorded.
 Any open bank account ledger entries related to the applied customer or vendor ledger entries will be closed when you choose the **Post Payments and Reconcile Bank Account** action.
 This means that the bank account is automatically reconciled for payments that you post with the journal.

-If you want to import bank statements as bank feeds, you must first enable the Envestnet Yodlee Bank Feeds service and then link the bank account to its related online bank account.
+If you want to import bank statements as bank feeds, you must first enable the bank data conversion service.
 The payment reconciliation journal will then automatically detect bank feeds when you choose the **Import Bank Transactions** action.
 In addition, you can set a bank account up to automatically import new bank statement feeds every hour.
 Transactions for payments that have already been posted as applied and/or reconciled will not be imported.
-For more information, see [How to: Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).
+For more information, see [How to: Set Up the Bank Data Conversion Service](bank-how-setup-bank-data-conversion-service.md)).

 With the **Map Text to Account** action, you can set up mappings between text on payments and specific debit, credit, and balancing accounts so that such payments are posted to the specified accounts when you post the payment reconciliation journal.
 See step 8.
 For more information, see [How to: Map Text on Recurring Payments to Accounts for Automatic Reconciliation](receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md).